 “The new open-style has certainly helped promote our sport, not only to potential sponsors and vendors but also to the entire volleyball community who now not only get to see their own age, gender and division play but are also exposed to the play of others,” said Nederveen.
 “It gives athletes and coaches a greater appreciation of how much volleyball has grown over the past few years.”

-After thirteen consecutive years at RIM Park in Waterloo, the 2020 Ontario Championships move into Enercare Centre in Toronto in what will be the largest Championships to date.
-The six-day event will see over 830 teams participating across eight age categories playing on 56 state-of-the-art sport courts!
-The 2020 installation also marks the first time sitting volleyball will be played at the Ontario Championships.
+After thirteen consecutive years at RIM Park in Waterloo, the 2020 Ontario Championships moved into Enercare Centre in Toronto in what was supposed to be the largest Championships to date.
+The six-day event had 837 teams registered to participate across eight age categories playing on 56 state-of-the-art sport courts!
+The 2020 installation also marked the first time sitting volleyball was to be played at the Ontario Championships.
+However, the COVID-19 pandemic brought the world to a standstill and the Championships were cancelled.
+As the pandemic continued to spread chaos across the world, the 2021 Championships which were supposed to be split between the City of Mississauga (Paramount Fine Foods Centre) and City of Waterloo (RIM Park) were also cancelled.